sandialabs/canary/docs/source/config.rst

 Configuration file
 ------------------

-You can explicitly set configuration variables in:
+In addition to the command line, configuration variables can be explicitly set in:

 - ``~/.nvtest``.
 - ``./nvtest.cfg``

-``~/.nvtest`` is the "global" configuration and ``./nvtest.cfg`` is the local configuration.
-Values set in the local configuration take precedence over the global configuration.
+``~/.nvtest`` is the "global" configuration scope while ``./nvtest.cfg`` is the "local" configuration scope.
+The order of precedence for configuration scopes is

+1. Command line
+2. Local configuration
+3. Global configuration

 .. note::

-   There is also a "session" configuration that is written when a test session is created.
+   There is also a "session" configuration scope that is written when a test session is created.
 The values therein are set by the local configuration when the session is launched and take precedence in future invocations.

 .. code-block:: ini